Cleaning Up Legacy Code with Codex CLI: A One-Night Playbook

 Q: OpenAI direct works for Codex CLI.
 Why use CodeGateway?

 A: Direct works fine.
-CodeGateway solves three concrete problems: (1) network instability for long tasks (Cloudflare edge keepalive); (2) no international credit card (email signup + multiple payment methods); (3) one key calls Claude / OpenAI / Google models — convenient when you want to use different upstreams for refactoring vs. test generation.
+CodeGateway solves three concrete problems: (1) connection stability for long jobs (Cloudflare edge keepalive helps long inferences avoid mid-run drops); (2) flexible payment methods (Stripe supports Alipay / WeChat / Apple Pay and more); (3) one key calls Claude / OpenAI / Google models — convenient when you want to use different upstreams for refactoring vs. test generation.

 Q: Can the Codex-generated code be merged directly?